Flaque/notenv/README.md

 `notenv` is a "replacement" for a dumb uses of `.env` files.
 You really shouldn't use .env files.
 Any production secret that would live in a `.env` should _never_ live on some engineers computer.
 And in _many_ cases, any development "secret" should be so unimportant that it's fine to put it in source control.

+For example, you don't need to put your "password" for the development postgres in `.env` if it's just something running locally on a developer's laptop.

 The general rule of thumb: if you're worried about committing a secret to source control, it probably shouldn't be living on some engineers computer either.

 ## Install